-Below you'll find information on how it works, all the current features, the key apps and Android Wear watches, as well as details on what Android Wear 2.0 will bring and when you'll be able to get it.
+Below you'll find information on how it works, all the current features, the key apps and lastly, all about the Android Wear watches of the past, present and future.

 Cut to the chase

 - What is it?
 Google's wearable platform